alexsmaldone/Moodify/README.md

 # Moodify

 #### Moodify is a Spotify clone developed by Alex Smaldone, Joan Buck, Katerina Kreibich and Sai Byri.
-All content is for private, non-commercial and non-profit use.
+Search for your favorite music, build playlists to match your moods, find more music through your friends' profiles, and play music throughout the application!

 #### Checkout out our clone at the live site: [Moodify](https://app-moodify.herokuapp.com/)